angular/components/src/material/autocomplete/autocomplete.md

 Start by creating the autocomplete panel and the options displayed inside it.
 Each option should be defined by a `mat-option` tag.
-Set each option's value property to whatever you'd like the value of the text input to be upon that option's selection.
+Set each option's value property to whatever you'd like the value of the text input to be when that option is selected.

 <!-- example({"example":"autocomplete-simple",
               "file":"autocomplete-simple-example.html",
               "lines":[8, 13]}) -->

-Next, create the input and set the matAutocomplete input to refer to the template reference we put on the autocomplete.
+Next, create the input and set the `matAutocomplete` input to refer to the template reference we assigned to the autocomplete.
 Let's assume you're using the `formControl` directive from `ReactiveFormsModule` to track the value of the input.

 > Note: It is possible to use template-driven forms instead, if you prefer.
 We use reactive forms in this example because it makes subscribing to changes in the input's value easy.
 For this